nblo/chargingstation-data/writeup.md

 # Overview

 The goal of this project is to dynamically model the occupancy of charging station in Germany.
-The data is gathered by with the help of the [ChargeCloud API](https://www.chargecloud.de/), a German E-Mobility company providing back-end solutions for Charging Point Operators.
+The data is gathered by with the help of the [chargecloud API](https://www.chargecloud.de/), a German E-Mobility company providing back-end solutions for Charging Point Operators (CPOs).

+Additionally, to analyze relationship between utilization rate and the charging stations surroundings OpenStreetMap Points-of-Interest locations
+(e.g. food retailers, shopping malls, highway services) is included in the data model.

 The project consist of the following steps:
-1. Data Acquisition: Calling Chargecloud API in regular time intervals and storing raw results
+1. Data Acquisition:
+    - Call chargecloud API in regular time intervals and storing raw results
+    - Retrieve OSM data for the cities where charging stations are placed
-2. Data Cleaning: Postprocess API results and transform data into flat files
+2. Data Cleaning:
+    - Postprocess API results and transform data into flat files of master data and utilization data
+    - Match POI locations to charging station locations by spatial distance mapping between the two location datasets
-3. Data Modelling and ETL process: Set up data model and ingest charging data into Data Warehouse (Redshift)
+3. Data Modelling and ETL process: Set up data model and ingest charging data and POI data into Data Warehouse (Redshift)

 The goal of the project is to set up a maintainable and easy to extend data architecture and ETL-process for charging-data.
 Some example use cases for data model: